amphp/http-client/docs/index.md

 ## Usage

-The main interaction point with this library is the `HttpClient` interface.
+The main interaction point with this library is the `HttpClient` class.
 `HttpClient` instances can be built using `HttpClientBuilder` without knowing about the exiting implementations of the `HttpClient` interface.

 `HttpClientBuilder` allows to register two kinds of [interceptors](./interceptors.md), which allows customizing the `HttpClient` behavior in a composable fashion without writing another client implementation.